ZeinBarhoum/dotfiles/pkgInfo_U22W.md

 - source: software is build from source.
 Updating is manual. in case of using cpack, uninstalling can be done using apt, otherwise uninstalling is also manual.
 If not told otherwise, it's on `$HOME/Programs/source/`

 - Archive: software is installed using an archive (tar or zip). update and uninstall is done manually.
-If not told otherwise, it's on `$HOME/Programs/archive/`
+If not told otherwise, it's on `$HOME/Programs/archive/`.
+By archive we don't mean source code installed as archive, this goes in the source section.

 - Binary: software is installed using a binary (deb) file.
 Uninstall is done using apt, but update is manual.
 If not told otherwise, it's on `$HOME/Programs/binary/`